The General Examinations consist of two components:

-- By May 1 of PhD 3: Email Graduate Studies (graduatestudies.music [at] mcgill.ca) to provide (1) a list of the membership of your General Examinations committee which is typically identical to the membership of your Comprehensive Exam committee (2) your finalized bibliographies, (3) whether you prefer to use a Mac or PC, and (4) whether you prefer to use an English, French (France), or French (Québec) keyboard.
+- By May 1 of PhD 3: Email Graduate Studies (graduatestudies.music [at] mcgill.ca) to provide (1) a list of the membership of your General Examinations committee which is typically identical to the membership of your Comprehensive Exam committee.
+The Associate Dean is not required to be on the committee for these exams.
+(2) your finalized bibliographies, (3) whether you prefer to use a Mac or PC, and (4) whether you prefer to use an English, French (France), or French (Québec) keyboard.

 - November of PhD 4: Graduate Studies will schedule your written exam on two non-consecutive days during the same week.
 Your Oral Exam will be scheduled at least seven days after the end of the written exam.
 Once you have successfully completed the Oral Exam, your supervisor will inform Graduate Studies that you have satisfied the General Examinations degree milestone.

 Part 1.
 Written Exam Part A: Music Theory Essays

 Learning Outcomes: Students will gain an in-depth knowledge and critical understanding of eight areas of music-theoretical research.
 Some topics may be general in approach; others may be relatively narrow or specific.
 Topics will include current research concerns associated with a variety of music-historical styles as well as one or more issues drawn from the history of music theory.